Object Subject A Wearable Art Pop Up and Beyond

 The exhibition showcases large-scale art quilts that combine a personal narrative with a tribute to my mother and sister, expressing our love for shiny things.
 The tacky-luxe aesthetic, prominent in our family home in Queens, New York, remains a recognizable part of my artistic practice in Miami.

-Solo Exhibition - Non-Linear Path
+Solo Exhibition - Non-Linear Path, Liaigre

 LIAIGRE is proud to showcase a selection of works by American artist Regina Durante Jestrow at its Miami showroom.
 Born in 1978 in Queens, New York, Jestrow is a textile artist whose passion for fiber arts began in her youth, learning sewing and crocheting from her mother.
 This early connection laid the foundation for her artistic career.